mwmbl/crawler-extension/README.md

 For each URL, it first checks if downloading is allowed by `robots.txt`.
 If it is, it then downloads the URL and attempts to extract the title and the beginning of the body text.
 An attempt is made to exclude boilerplate, but this is not 100% effective.
 The results are batched up and the completed batch is then sent to the central server.

+The batches are stored in long term storage (currently Backblaze) for later indexing.
+Currently indexing is a manual process, so you won't necessarily see pages you've crawled in search results any time soon.

 What do the emojis mean?
 ------------------------